 Can you imagine a situation where you are laying on the ground, perhaps hurt by another person or experiencing some sort of medical emergency, with no one around to help?
-That scenario is enough to scare most people.
+That scenario is enough to scare most people into seeking out their local attorney in Woodland Hills.
 Now imagine that there are many others around you.
 It should give you a level of comfort, right?
 That hope would quickly turn to frustration and desperation if none of those people came to your aid for fear that you would sue them if they were to have a misstep in how they handled the situation!
 It would be a terrible place to be in, for sure, and helped to spawn laws that would limit the liability of passersby, namely the Good Samaritan Laws.

 WHAT IS A GOOD SAMARITAN LAW?